All Episodes

 The dissent was two people, Justice Thomas, Justice Scalia.

-If you get a copy, if you get a copy of the concurring opinion in the sense it's a PDF file, if you start at page 25, that is the dissent written by Justice Thomas.
+If you get a copy, if you get a copy of the concurring opinion in the sense that it's a PDF file, if you start at page 25, that is the dissent written by Justice Thomas.

-So I read that.
+So I read that and glad I did.

-Remember now the ruling yesterday stated that the state of Arizona had exceeded its authority in requiring certain things to happen in registering voters for federal elections.
+Remember now, the ruling yesterday stated that the state of Arizona had exceeded its authority in requiring certain things to happen in registering voters for federal elections.

 The ruling was that the states do not have such authority.